v2saumb/conferencecentral/README.md

 Return formatted query from the submitted filters.
 * Arguments:

-	* request -  the filters form  containig the different filters
+	* request -  the filters form  containing the different filters
 * Returns:
     * Query